 There are plenty of reasons your Wi-Fi keeps slowing down (at the most inopportune times too, it seems) – signal congestion, physical location, firmware issues, hardware limitations or maybe your space is just too big for your router coverage.

-If you want to boost your home Wi-Fi to stop constant video buffering or slow webpage loading, here are 10 ways you can try to help speed things up:
+If you want to boost your home Wi-Fi to put a stop to constant video buffering or slow webpage loading, here are 10 ways you can try to help speed things up:

 1. Update your router’s software